Best (& Worst) States to Buy Investment Property in 2025

 Not every state offers good opportunities for making money from investment properties.
 Below are 10 states it’s best to avoid if you’re planning to buy investment property.

-41. Illinois
+1. Illinois

 Illinois has one of the highest property tax rates in the country.
-In addition, the state saw its 8th straight year of population decline as people look for better job opportunities and more affordable housing.
+In addition, the state saw its 8th straight year of population decline as people looked for better job opportunities and more affordable housing.

-42. South Dakota
+2. South Dakota

-43. New York
+3. New York

 New York saw home values drop in 2021, harming rental prices for investors.
 The state also sees high property taxes that further reduce returns.

-44. West Virginia
+4. West Virginia

-45. Michigan
+5. Michigan

 Despite being a center for automotive growth, Michigan sees some of the lowest job growth rates of any state.
-Its major hubs are riddled with crime and residents are leaving to pursue opportunities elsewhere.
+Its major hubs are riddled with crime, and residents are leaving to pursue opportunities elsewhere.

-46. Wisconsin
+6. Wisconsin

-47. Mississippi
+7. Mississippi

 Mississippi sees the lowest median household income in the nation, helping to account for an over 20% poverty rate.
 Property values are low, and rentals have little opportunity to make money.

-48. New Mexico
+8. New Mexico

 New Mexico doesn’t sit well with those looking for quality of life.
 The state struggles with crime, poverty, and low education standards.
 In addition, it has one of the worst economies in the country that’s not bringing people in.

-49. Hawaii
+9. Hawaii

 Hawaii’s cost of living is the highest in the nation, with a median household income that can’t keep up.
 There also aren’t many job opportunities on the islands, and access is limited.

-50. Louisiana
+10. Louisiana

 How We Ranked the Best & Worst States to Buy Investment Property

-We carefully considered reasons that serve to bring new individuals and families to a state.
+The success of investment properties hinges on several factors from state to state.
+We carefully considered reasons that attract new individuals and families to a state.
 These factors include employment opportunities, quality of life, and overall cost of living.
-Similarly, we thought about how landscapes and cities tend to draw people into certain locations.
+Similarly, we considered how landscapes and cities tend to draw people into certain locations.

 Bottom Line on the Best States for Buy Investment Property